amcgail/academic-website/content/home/about.md

     "Computational Social Science",
     "Networked Game Theory",
     "Agent Based Modeling",
-    "Evolution of Language and Culture",
+    "Evolution of Language and Culture"
-    "Statistical Mechanics as Applied to Social Systems" ]
+  ]

 # List your qualifications (such as academic degrees).